UEA-Cancer-Genetics-Lab/ExoMeth/docs/README.md

 This repository is an accompaniment to the ExoMeth manuscript published in _to be confirmed_, titled "Developing a multivariable risk model integrating urinary cell DNA methylation & cell-free RNA data for the detection of significant prostate cancer".

-All code required to **quantitatively** reproduce the analyses presented can be found here, including the RMarkdown file to produce the final formatted manuscript as submitted for peer review.
+Great care has been taken throughout this work to ensure reproducibility.
+As such, all code required to **quantitatively** reproduce the analyses presented can be found here, including the RMarkdown file to produce the final formatted manuscript as submitted for peer review.
+For those lacking computational resources or the suitable rights over their environment this project has been set up with a Binder instance and RStudio Server.

 ### Getting Started